bpmn-io/bpmn.io/src/blog/2021/002-wasdenn-modeling-assistant.md

 WASDENN is powered by seven specialized neural networks, each trained using [reinforcement learning](https://en.wikipedia.org/wiki/Reinforcement_learning).
 Reinforcement learning allows us to find a balance between exploration (uncharted territory) and exploitation (current knowledge).

-To highlight some of the focus areas where it gained human-like capabilities:
+To become the friendly helper it is today, WASDENN had to aquire understanding in different focus areas:

 * Modeling guidelines and best practices
 * Being able to create understandable diagrams

-* Organizational knowledge, communication patterns, and business KPIs
+* Organizational knowledge, business KPIs
+* Communication patterns
 * Ability to analyze and optimize processes
 * General and situational awareness
+* Empathy and communication skills

-Checking all these boxes, WASDENN was able to become the friendly helper it is today.
-It continues to learn and improve as you read this.
+It continues to improve in all these areas, as you read this.

 ## Feedback to WASDENN